 The Public Health Pathway

 Public Health is the practice of preventing disease and promoting good health within and between communities, countries, and the world at large.
-The Public Health Pathway at Soka is a multidisciplinary set of courses across the academic concentrations that includes foundational courses in public and global health that provide direct knowledge of the skills and knowledge of the field (Introduction to Global Health and Public and Environmental Health Policy) and a collection of courses that inform the practice of public health.
+The Public Health Pathway at Soka is a multidisciplinary set of courses across the academic concentrations.
+It includes foundational courses in public and global health that provide direct knowledge of the skills and knowledge of the field as well as other courses that inform the practice of public health.
 The pathway allows students to gain skills in the five major domains of discipline: epidemiology, environmental health, health policy and administration, biostatistics, and health promotion and education and helps students engage in research opportunities that connect laboratory and clinical science, social sciences, and the humanities.
 It prepares our students for careers in public health and clinical medicine and serves to inform our future citizen-scientists and students interested in caregiving and wellness.

 Public Health Pathway courses are offered at the 200, 300 and 400 level.
 They occur within the concentrations and may be applied to both concentration and graduation requirements.
 Some Pathway courses are also W-coded and fulfill the upper level writing requirement.